dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 - 2015-06-29-using-smartlock-on-android-in-3-simple-steps
 ---

-**TL;DR:** On today's post we are going to learn how to create a simple Android application, written in Kotlin, and secure it with JWTs.
+**TL;DR:** In today's post we are going to learn how to create a simple Android application, written in Kotlin, and secure it with JWTs.
 We are going to use Auth0 to issue an `access_token` for us, and are going to use this token to communicate with an API.
 In the end, we will also talk about how we would handle tokens issued by a home made solution, instead of Auth0.

 {% include tweet_quote.html quote_text="Learn how to create a secure Android app with Kotlin." %}

 ## Is Kotlin a Good Choice for Android Development?

 Last May, at the Google I/O keynote, [the Android team announced first-class support for Kotlin](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/).
 So, yes, Kotlin is a good choice for Android development.
 Otherwise the Android team would never make a move like that.
 Besides that, [for the last 4 years, Android Studio has been based on the IntelliJ Platform](https://blog.jetbrains.com/blog/2013/05/15/intellij-idea-is-the-base-for-android-studio-the-new-ide-for-android-developers/).
-For those who don't know, [IntelliJ](https://www.jetbrains.com/idea/) is a product from [JetBrains](https://www.jetbrains.com/), the same creator of the Kotlin programming language.
+For those who don't know, [IntelliJ](https://www.jetbrains.com/idea/) is a product from [JetBrains](https://www.jetbrains.com/), the creator of the Kotlin programming language.
 As such, we can rest assured that, when choosing Kotlin for our next project, the development experience will be smooth.
 At least from the perspective of the IDE support.

 ## How Kotlin Differs From Java?

 Kotlin is a whole new programming language with a different syntax.
 Java developers won't have that much trouble when reading a project's source code written in Kotlin.
 Although, there are many differences and many cool features that Java developers should learn before diving into Kotlin.

 If you have never used Kotlin before, you can still follow this blog post along, as it won't have that much advanced subjects.
-But, for the sake of completeness, here it is a list of resources where you can learn more about Kotlin:
+But, for the sake of completeness, here is a list of resources where you can learn more about Kotlin:

-- [Kotlin Reference](https://kotlinlang.org/docs/reference/)—where the details of Kotlin's syntax are explained
+- [Kotlin Reference](https://kotlinlang.org/docs/reference/)—where the details of Kotlin's syntax are explained.
 - [Try Kotlin](https://try.kotlinlang.org)—where you can do some hands on exercises to learn Kotlin.
-- [Kotlin in Action](https://manning.com/books/kotlin-in-action)—if you want to dive deep into this new language
+- [Kotlin in Action](https://manning.com/books/kotlin-in-action)—if you want to dive deep into this new language.

 Besides that, be aware that JetBrains has been investing a lot on tools to help Java developers migrate to Kotlin.
 For example, IntelliJ and Android Studio 3.0 are both shipped with tools that automatically translates Java source code to Kotlin.